 According to Life Hacker, you should check and see what cards fit your spending habits first and foremost, as you should do with any credit card you sign up for.
 But you should also check where you’re accumulating points.
 For example, it won’t do you any good if you’re accumulating points for Virgin if you typically fly American.

 Check Every Site

-Sites like ITA Matrix Airfare Search also provide good search tools, comparing different flights with different carriers right on your screen.
-Once again, it's always good to double check through the flight provider itself before booking, but having numbers to work with is a great start.
+Sites like Air Fare Watch Dog also provide good search tools, comparing different flights with different carriers right on your screen.
+Once again, it’s always good to double check through the flight provider itself before booking, but having numbers to work with is a great start.

 Find Off-Peak Flights (If You Can)